 It simplifies inbound processes by reducing the dock-to-stock time with zero shrinkage allowance.
 A 3PL warehouse management platform gives 3PLs access to information about all incoming shipments from various merchants.
 It manages and optimizes the entire inbound process seamlessly including receiving, quality control, and putaway.

 It allows 3PLs to set the slotting strategy and place goods in the most efficient way possible to save time and money.
-An ideal 3PL WMS automates and optimizes the picking, packing, sorting, and shipping processes while providing its customers with a superior fulfillment experience.
+An ideal WMS for 3PL automates and optimizes the picking, packing, sorting, and shipping processes while providing its customers with a superior fulfillment experience.

 Managing Client Operations